ariel-research/knesset-client/README.md

 ## Introduction
 This README file provides instructions on how to install and run the Knesset app.
 We will cover 2 optional ways to inatall the client.

-# Installation By Docker - Recommanded
+# Installation By Docker - Recommended

 ## Prerequisites
 Make sure you have Docker installed on your system. <br>